 Special project: A performance audit plan: During their time in Canada, the Fellows each develop a plan for a performance audit that will be conducted in their countries.
 The SAI will carry out the planned audit within two years of the Fellow’s return from Canada, with the Fellow as the team leader and mentoring from us where needed.
-The Fellows’ audit topics all relate to the Government of Canada’s priority themes for international development.
+The Fellows’ audit topics all relate to development priorities.
 The Fellows each select their topics in consultation with their Auditor General before coming to Canada.

 Throughout their placements, the Fellows work with mentors at their host legislative audit office and with us to develop their audit plans, while consulting with support teams from their home offices to obtain information on the auditee.
 We deliver training on planning performance audits that focuses on the Fellows’ projects.
 As well, we arrange challenge sessions at which the Fellows present their plans to mentors and other experts and receive feedback to improve their plans.
 In December, when the Fellows return home for midterm meetings at their SAI, they present their progress on their plans to their Auditor General and other senior managers and meet with their audit teams.